ltecheroffical/LTEngine/README.md

 ## Licensing

-LTCore is licensed under the MIT License, allowing free use for both commercial and non-commercial projects.
+LTEngine is licensed under the MIT License, allowing free use for both commercial and non-commercial projects.